lidav953/optionData/README.md

 # optionData

-A simple options trading analysis tool that reads daily options trade data and outputs volume statistics and graphs.
+A simple options trading analysis tool coded in Python that reads daily options trade data and outputs volume statistics and graphs.

 ### Usage